-On our second day in Miami, Jim and I started the morning off with a Cuban coffee, strong and thick, served up in thimble-sized cups.
+On the second day in Miami, Jim and I started the morning off with a Cuban coffee, strong and thick, served up in thimble-sized cups.
 Beside us a blond women in designer shades sipped an iced coffee while talking on her phone about shopping and beauty treatments.
 There was a warm balm from the sun being out and it was good to be on the beach again.
 I flopped down on the sand.

 Later that afternoon, our friend Manny text-messaged to say he’d be coming out, so we set up a meet at a bar in Miami.
 We headed out for the city by bus.
 It was a balmy evening and a red Toyota drove down the block, windows down, blasting Latin hip hop from oversized speakers, the bass rattling the car.